erikaduan/r_tips/NHMRC_analysis_2018.md

 ![](NHMRC_analysis_2018_files/figure-markdown_github/unnamed-chunk-13-1.png)

+**Data insights:**

-**Insight:** By normalising for state population size, it appears that funding success rates are more equivalent between some smaller states and VIC, with an increased disparity between VIC and NSW.
-Interestingly, after normalising by population size, we can see that Victoria gets the lion's share of Research Fellowships.
+-   By normalising for state population size, it appears that funding success rates are more equivalent between some smaller states and VIC, with a conversely increased disparity between VIC and NSW.
+-   We can clearly see that Victoria gets the lion's share of Research Fellowships.

-**Further considerations:** Choosing a suitable normalisation factor is crucial.
+Choosing a suitable normalisation factor is crucial.
 For instance, since the population size differs so much between the bigger and smaller states (by more than an order of magnitude), we may be over-correcting funding potential for the smaller states (by assuming that their success rates would have continued to linearly increase with population).

 This gives rise to the question: what is the best normalisation factor to use?